NEW YORK – Super Bowl ads this year morphed into mini soap operas.

 "I could watch the Samsung ad over and over again," said David Berkowitz, vice president at digital marketing agency 360i.
 "It's as good as any Seth Rogen movie."

-Budweiser, a long-time Super Bowl advertiser, also told mini-movies in its two of its ads.
+Budweiser, a long-time Super Bowl advertiser, also told a continuing story in two of its ads.
 One showed rival 49ers and Ravens fans each creating a voodoo doll for the other team with the help of R&B legend Stevie Wonder.
 In the other ad, fans go to great lengths to curse a rival fan's "lucky chair."

-"It's only weird if it doesn't work," reads the copy.
+"It's only weird if it doesn't work," the words in the ad read.

 A devilish Willem Dafoe ("Spider-Man") shows a man everything that comes with a Mercedes-Benz CLX: A date with supermodel Kate Upton, dancing with Usher, driving around with beautiful girls, getting on the cover of magazines including Vanity Fair and GQ, getting to drive on a racetrack.